knative/docs/docs/eventing/samples/kafka/channel/README.md

 #### TLS authentication

-To use TLS authentication you must create:
+To use TLS authentication you must have a CA root certificate as well as a client certificate and key.

-* A CA certificate
-* A client certificate and key

 1. Create the certificate files as secret fields in your chosen namespace:
    ```shell